-A word about scholarships.
-Under its Commonwealth and External Aid Programmes, Canada offers each year 250 to 300 scholarships which are open to all Commonwealth countries, including non-self-governing territories.
-The scholarships do not differ in value except that students coming to Canada under the Commonwealth programme may bring their wives, for whom the Canadian Government pays two-thirds of the travel expenses to Canada and return plus a monthly marriage allowance of \$50.00.

-These figures give only part of the story.
-The Canadian share in the way of direct aid and encouragement for the educational advance of peoples in dependent territories is best shown by the total number of students from all non-self-governing territories taking higher education in Canada.
-In the year 1960-61 there were associate the territories studying in Canada.
+non-self-governing territories.
+The scholarships do not differ in value except that students coming to Canada under the Common-wealth programme may bring their wives, for whom the Canadian Government pays two-thirds of the travel expenses to Canada and return plus a monthly marriage allowance of \$50.00 educational advance of peoples in dependent territories is best shown by the total number of students from ail non-self-governing territories taking higher education in Canada.
+In the year 1960-61 there were 980 students from non-self-governing territories studying in Canada.